andrz3y/python-/README.md

----
+<div style="page-break-after: always;"></div>

 ## yield

-In Python, **yield** is used in a function to create a generator object.
+In Python, **yield** is used in a function to create a **generator object**.

 A generator is a special type of iterator that allows you to iterate over a sequence of values without generating the entire sequence at once.
 Instead, the values are generated on-the-fly as you iterate over the generator.

 When you use yield in a function, the function becomes a generator function.

 When the generator function is called, it returns a generator object that you can iterate over using a for loop or other iteration methods.

 Example:
 ```python